-The combination of “1990s” and “comics” tends to produce a negative reaction from the less troglodytic segements of fandom, and not without justification.
+The combination of “1990s” and “comics” tends to produce a negative reaction from the less troglodytic segements of fandom, and and not without justification.
 It was an era when the confluence of unfortunate trends and speculative mania damn near succeeded in choking the funnybook biz to death with a flood of nigh-unreadable gimmicky nonsense.

-The sheer volume of undercooked, overprinted crap relased during the decade has made the 1990s the “go to” era for easy-peasy, fire and forget Nobody’s Favorite posts.
+The sheer volume of undercooked, recipe overprinted crap relased during the decade has made the 1990s the “go to” era for easy-peasy, fire and forget Nobody’s Favorite posts.
 The books are easy to find (though very difficult to get rid of, to the lament of retailers and would-be investment barons), rarely lasted more than a few issues, and are packed to the gutters with identikit badasses sporting ludicrous names and laughable levels of overaccessorization.

 Yet as much as snarky riffs on “1990s comics” have become the mother-in-law jokes of comics commentary, those broad dismissive strokes neglect the many good (if not great) works to emerge from that period.
 I’m not just referring to the wealth of quality “indie” books (“non-spandex stuff” in vulgar parlance) which emerged during those years, but also a small number of mainstream superhero titles which managed to think outside the pander box.